Find The Right Words Campaign

 Our award-winning campaign aimed at changing the language and perception of stammering.

 'Find the Right Words', launched in October 2020, aimed to kick-start a conversation around the negative language used when talking about stammering, and help those who don't stammer to understand that this is just how some people talk.
-The campaign was the brainchild of VMLY&R, who worked their socks off on it, and won the Communications Campaign of the Year award at the Third Sector Excellence Awards 2021.
+The campaign was the brainchild of VMLY&R, who worked their socks off on it, and won two awards.

 In the weeks leading up to International Stammering Awareness Day (ISAD) on 22nd October, outdoor digital adverts went up across the UK showing how we changed the language used on Wikipedia — language that described people who stammer as being 'plagued' by an 'affliction', or having had a 'defect', when all they did was stammer.